Menu

 ABOUT PARANGAL DANCE COMPANY:

 Parangal Aspires to Inspire!
-We are a non-profit, Filipino Folk Dance & Music Company based in the unceded Ramaytush Ohlone Territory also known San Francisco in California, USA.
+They are a non-profit, Filipino Folk Dance & Music Company based in the unceded Ramaytush Ohlone Territory also known San Francisco in California, USA.

 Website | Facebook | Instagram